diacritics/database/spec/README.md

 ## 1. What Information Must Be Collected?

-Since there's no trustworthy and complete source, it's necessary to collect all diacritics mapping information manually.
-It's also necessary to collect meta information for each language such as links to sources documenting the diacritics.
+Since there's no trustworthy and complete source, it's necessary to collect all diacritics, ligatures and symbols mapping information manually.
+It's also necessary to collect meta information for each language such as links to sources documenting the characters.

 ## 2. Master Branch